|Country:||New Zealand (NZ)|

 Experienced brewers have chosen the following hops as substitutions of Riwaka:

-Is Riwaka available as Cryo/Lupulin powder?
+Is Riwaka available in lupulin powder?

 If you see an error in our data, please let us know!